 The California Biodiversity Network brings together key environmental experts and community leaders who are united to conserve California’s globally renowned and highly threatened natural heritage.
 This inaugural network aims to grow quickly to be inclusive across all sectors, engaging environmental stewards, governmental and tribal representatives, scientists, and educators working at local, regional, and statewide scales.
 The network provides a collaborative forum for California’s diverse conservation organizations and scientific institutions prioritizing biodiversity protection, stewardship, environmental education, and scientific inquiry.

 The network will support the development and implementation of conservation actions, both governmental and non-governmental, under the four goals of the California Biodiversity Collaborative.
 It will focus on providing key technical and societal expertise to inform decision-making around biodiversity and framing collective efforts where most needed.
 With a broadly inclusive approach, this network aims to leverage the collective achievements of local, regional, and statewide efforts to realize a shared vision for a resilient and diverse California.
-As a first step, we will seek out and engage diverse stakeholders—from Indigenous communities and private landowners to scientists and local governments—to discover and frame new and inclusive pathways toward a more sustainable future.
+As a first step, we will be engaging with stakeholders to prepare a report identifying priority research needs and information gaps that can support the implementation of California’s commitment to “30 by 30.”

 Guiding Principles for Building a Successful Network